Sunday, 14 September 2025

 You can stamp with me, and shop with me, from anywhere in New Zealand.
 Click here.

-Sunday, 22 June 2025
+Sunday, 7 September 2025

-Textured Notes for Paper Players 743
+Celebratory Sips for Paper Players 754

-You can see what the rest of the design team have done, and link up your entry, at The Paper Players page.
+What kind of food or drink will you celebrate?
+You can see what the rest of the team have done and link up your entry on The Paper Players page.

 Here's a quick recap of our challenge rules: